Skip to main content

 \begin{equation*} \begin{aligned} m_1 x_1'' & = k(x_2-x_1) , \\ m_2 x_2'' & = - k(x_2-x_1) . \end{aligned} \end{equation*}

-Again, we cannot solve for the \(x_1\) or \(x_2\) variable separately.
-That we must solve for both \(x_1\) and \(x_2\) at once is intuitively clear, since where the first cart goes depends on exactly where the second cart goes and vice versa.
+Again, we cannot solve for the \(x_1\) or \(x_2\) variables one at a time.
+Where the first cart goes depends on exactly where the second cart goes and vice versa.

 \begin{equation*} y^{(n)} = F(y^{(n-1)},\ldots,y',y,x) . \end{equation*}